Rogers Communications Inc. (RCI) CEO Joe Natale on Q1 2020 Results - Earnings Call Transcript

 Jeff Fan

 I have a question on the Internet side and then maybe a post pandemic question.
 On the Internet side, I guess one of the great things about DOCSIS is that you've been able to expand your network very quickly to 1 gig service across your footprint.
-I'm wondering what you're seeing in the market today in terms of demand, I guess coupled that with your ability to self-install 100% now.
+I'm wondering what you're seeing in the market today in terms of demand, I guess couple that with your ability to self-install 100% now.
 Are you seeing your service demand pick up as a result of the ability to offer that 1 gig across your footprint on a more consistent basis?
 That's the first question on Internet.
 The second question is just looking -- trying to look beyond I guess the pandemic a little bit.
 Some of your revenue streams related to on the Wireless side or even on the Internet side related to overage and roaming are obviously all coming off.
 Do you think on a more, I guess at a high level that structure of pricing is something that will remain?
 I guess I'm asking because Rogers was obviously a leader in shifting everyone over to unlimited.
-I’m wondering if there any opportunities there post pandemic to kind of wean yourself off of some of these kind of revenue streams?
+I’m wondering if there’s any opportunities there post pandemic to kind of wean yourself off of some of these kind of revenue streams?
 Thanks.

 Joe Natale

 Thanks Jeff.
 Good questions.
 Let me start with Internet.
 I look at the Internet demand sort of in two ways.
-Let me just first talk about the current demands and ten we'll talk about DOCSIS and the advantage.
+Let me just first talk about the current demands and then we'll talk about DOCSIS and the advantage.
 In terms of current demand, as I said, we're seeing -- when we first started looking at network load right in early March or so, we saw Internet demand go up 20%, 30% on average.

-In the last two weeks, we've been sort of seeing a 60% year-on-year increase in Internet demand from customers in terms of households in general and the network has fared very well.
-The teams have done very good job of adding capacity in the moment, whether it's reallocating some of the RF spectrum in our DOCSIS network, whether it's looking at different ways of changing the payloads coming on the network et cetera, done a really good job of tuning it and it's performing very, very well given the increased load.
+In the last two weeks, we've been sort of seeing a 60% year-on-year increase in Internet demand from customers in terms of households in general, and the network has fared very well.
+The teams have done a very good job of adding capacity in the moment, whether it's reallocating some of the RF spectrum in our DOCSIS network, whether it's looking at different ways of changing the payloads coming on the network et cetera, done a really good job of tuning it and it's performing very, very well given the increased load.
 To put that in perspective, that's about two years of growth that's -- as I said, this happened really in the last number of weeks.

 In terms of ads, we're not out there promoting or stimulating in the market for all the reasons we talked about.
-We're trying to find the time when it's both appropriate and worthwhile to try to simulate the demand.
+We're trying to find the time when it's both appropriate and worthwhile to try to stimulate the demand.
 We don't think that's right now.
-But we are seeing unsolicited demand come true for people that are at home using their network more than ever for working at home like -- the top payloads right now are, Netflix is number one and then all forms of video conferencing are number two, whether it's Zoom, FaceTime, Skype, WebEx, et cetera.
+But we are seeing unsolicited demand come through for people that are at home using their network more than ever for working at home like -- the top payloads right now are, Netflix is number one and then all forms of video conferencing are number two, whether it's Zoom, FaceTime, Skype, WebEx, et cetera.
 And then number three would be sort of YouTube in general, kind of social media surfing, that goes on.

 So that's created that sense of demand and the need for speed as families are home and kids are online, has stimulated the market from that perspective.
 And we're seeing activity both in terms of customers wanting to upgrade speeds here but also customers that are for whatever reason unhappy with their current provider and looking to make a switch to our capability.
 As you said, rightfully, we are operating 1 gigabit per second speed profile across our 4.4 million homes and businesses.
 And therefore, we have that flexibility to do that and the capacity to do that based on the work that's been done and the self-serve ability really has made a difference.